 Since joining ID in 2006, Jeremy has created and delivered course content on design, leadership, decision-making, and design for technical innovation.
 He served for eight years as Director of Interprofessional Projects (IPRO), Illinois Tech’s distinctive project-based program for undergraduates.
 He also served as Assistant Dean of the Institute of Design from 2006–12.
 Jeremy created the dual degree program (MDes + MBA) and the executive education program at ID.
-The executive education program has served clients such as FedEx, Nestle/Purina, AB/Inbev, Ford, The Kresge Foundation, and Memorial Sloan Kettering Cancer Center.
+The executive education program, now the ID Academy, has served clients such as FedEx, Nestle/Purina, AB/Inbev, Ford, The Kresge Foundation, and Memorial Sloan Kettering Cancer Center.

 Jeremy’s research and development interests include increasing the success rate of design implementation through interdisciplinary collaboration, design and innovation capability, culture building in large organizations, and making user-centered design more relevant for technical problems.

 Before joining ID, Jeremy served as Team Lead at GravityTank (2004–05) and Project Leader at Doblin (2000–04) and Archideas (1999–2000) in Chicago.
 He has worked with clients such as Unilever, Motorola, Citibank, Pfizer, American Express, Target Corporation, and Zebra Technologies.